 Magazine specification: 36 pages.
 Full color throughout.
 Packed with photos, posters, articles and info.
 Printed and finished to the highest standard on thick paper stock.

-Collectors Note: The British cover (Dracula 1958) is sold out.
+Collectors Note: Both cover versions are now sold out.

 While supplies last we also offer issues of Classic Monsters of the Movies magazine, additional Ultimate Guides, and The Monsters" Day-By-Day Almanac.

 Missed the Brides of Dracula Guide?
 Use the convenient Buy Both button below!